DIGITAL TRANSCENDENCE (2020)

-For our second project, I wanted to focus on a VR experience and what it has to offer, playing on the question of “is there anything that can’t be virtually replaced” and on the physical boundaries that can be pushed through VR.
+For our "Wearable Spaces" project, I wanted to focus on a VR experience and what it has to offer, playing on the physical boundaries that can be pushed through VR.

-Inspired by our current global sanitary crisis, I want to create a VR where the player falls through a tube.
-The tube is actually made of screens showing a timeline of the Covid-19 pandemic.
+Inspired by our current global sanitary crisis, I created a VR installation where the player falls through a tube of screens, showing a timeline of the Covid-19 pandemic.